bglamadrid/bglamadrid/README.md

 ![](https://komarev.com/ghpvc/?username=bglamadrid&color=brightgreen)

 > Russia vs Ukraine is a complicated matter.
 Conflicts have always been, and will probably be (I wish I would be wrong to think so) a part of how humans act.
-Honestly I feel super sorry for all the innocents people who never had have anything to do with the unfold of events there.
+What I onlyy honestly feel is pity for the innocent people who never had anything to do with the unfold of events on there.

 > On the other hand though, I feel it is un-wise to side with either parts of the conflict without having prior, proper knowledge about it.
-War is never my option, but that doesn't mean it may never happen, even in my own face.
-And yet, when it comes to politics I will never trust those that cannot be trusted.
+When it comes to politics I will never trust those that cannot be trusted.
 Which are too many.
 Sorry not sorry.

-> What I do hope is for the war to be over soon, with as little friction as possible, because human lives are precious!
+> What I do hope is for the war to be over soon, with as little friction as possible, because human lives are precious (like all lives, actually)

-> AND YET, I can't guarantee that principle I just addressed applies for certain `people` who think they `have birth rights`, `were born superior` or simply `own others`.
-As I see it, supporting or even allowing that kind of behavior is pretty much like defending hate speech in the name of freedom of speech; super hypocritical.
+> YET, I have to make exception on that principle for certain `people` who `think` they `have birth rights`, `were born superior` or simply `own others`.
+As I see it, supporting or even allowing that kind of behavior is pretty much like defending hate speech in the name of freedom of speech.
+Hypocritical.

 > I hope you can see where I'm coming from.
-You may call me a neutralist; that's fine, I never expected you to like me anyway.
+You may call me a neutralist; that's fine, I never expected You to like me.

-> Final thoughts: regardless of any situation, always investigate and make your own mind, lest you be deceived, or worse, forced by any society to take a side you aren't yet sure to take.
-And if you can save the right to not take a choice, do save it.
-Your decisions and stances should always remain your own.

 __Greetings, beautiful people__ 👋